snowplow/snowplowanalytics.com/_posts/2017-07-25-snowplow-mini-0.3.0-released.md

 We are also excited about extending Snowplow Mini's new **Control Plane**.
 Through the Control Plane we can let non-technical users modify and tweak every aspect of their running pipeline.
 We are also considering whether Snowplow Mini's Control Plane could be the blueprint for a more generalized control plane for the wider Snowplow ecosystem - watch this space!

 A final important philosophical change involves changing Snowplow Mini from *inherently stateful* to **stateless by default**.
-XXXXX
+Currently, the Iglu schema registry and Elasticsearch instance live inside the Snowplow Mini; over time we want Snowplow Mini to default to having no such state inside it - instead you would use the Control Plane to connect Snowplow Mini to your external schema registries and storage targets.
+This should make Snowplow Mini more flexible and more robust.
+See the [Stateless Snowplow Mini milestone][stateless-milestone] for further details.

 If you have other changes and suggestions for the roadmap, please let us know in our [forums][discourse].

-<h2 id="getting-help">6.
-Getting Help</h2>
+<h2 id="getting-help">X. Documentation and getting help</h2>

-DOCUMENTATION LINK?
+To learn more about getting started with Snowplow Mini, check out the [Quickstart guide][quickstart].

 If you run into any problems, please [raise a bug][issues] or get in touch with us through [the usual channels][talk-to-us].

 [control-plane-issue]: https://github.com/snowplow/snowplow-mini/issues/56
 [ssl-requests-issue]: https://github.com/snowplow/snowplow-mini/issues/48